SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 Unlike the situation in {{AudienceInjection}}, since A-Config uses H-AS instead of A-AS, the attacker cannot directly control which client ID the authorization server issues to A-Config in dynamic client registration.
 However, according to {{Section 3.2.1 of ?RFC7591}} (Client Information Response):

-{:style="empty"}
-* client_id
+client_id
-*   REQUIRED.
-OAuth 2.0 client identifier string.
+: OAuth 2.0 client identifier string.
 It SHOULD NOT be currently valid for any other registered client, though an authorization server MAY issue the same client identifier to multiple instances of a registered client at its discretion.

 The second half of the last sentence explicitly allows a client to obtain a client ID of the same value within two client registrations, as long as the client is not considered as two unrelated registered client, but two instances of a registered client by the authorization server.